Projecting a tall persona when your reality comes up short.

 WHO CARES.
 GET OVER IT!

 Find out what respect means to YOU.
-Both my grandma and Aretha are perceived as strong women who command a room…and they’re not perfect.
+Both my grandma and Aretha are perceived as strong women who command a room … and they couldn't be more different.

 So, despite what you were naturally given — height, age, gender, attractiveness — you have to decide if you’re going to give into these uncontrollable factors or fight back.